Anduron/IN4200/IN4200_HE2_15224/readme.md

   - test_matrix.txt
     - A small test matrix with a predictable result

+- results

 - src

   - [count_friends_of_ten.c]
     - file containing a function for finding

+  - [count_friends_of_ten.h]
+    - header for

+  - [mpi_count_friends_of_ten.c]
+    - file containing a function for finding

+  - [mpi_count_friends_of_ten.h]
+    - header for

+  - [helper_func.h]
+    - A header file containing functions used

 - Files in main folder

+  - [main_serial.c]
+    - file for running and printing the main results of the serial functions found in src folder that was created during this exam

-  - [main.c]
+  - [mpi_main.c]
-    - file for running and printing the main results of the functions found in src folder that was created during this exam
+    - file for running and printing the main results of the parallel MPI functions found in src folder that was created during this exam

 ## Usage